cedar-policy/cedar-docs/docs/what-is-cedar.md

 ## Services that use Cedar<a name="related-services"></a>

-The following AWS services use Cedar as their authorization policy language.
+The following services use Cedar as their authorization policy language.
 For more information about how each service uses Cedar, and any service-specific considerations, see the documentation for each service.

 ### **Amazon Web Services \(AWS\)**
 {: .no_toc }